The CCELL Store is officially online! Enjoy free shipping on orders over $59.90.Learn more >

 If you've ever enjoyed the scent of a pine forest or an orange peel, what you're smelling is terpenes.
 Any natural oil from plants is just a combination of terpenes.

 Live resin cartridges usually have the same flavor as the strain it was extracted from.
-So, if you have a granddaddy purple (GDP) live resin, it will most likely taste like GDP.

 The fact that many cartridge brands found in dispensaries often use the word "live" as a marketing tactic can make the differentiation even more confusing.
 For example, cartridges that are marketed as being "live" may consist of: